nNEWBE/My-Java-Learning/README.md

 The workspace contains two folders by default, where:

-- `src & tasks`: the folder to maintain sources
+- `basic src, oop concepts & assignment tasks`: the folder to maintain sources
 - `lib`: the folder to maintain dependencies

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.